gjv9491/MSDS6306/CaseStudy01/CaseStudy01.md

 <br>

-* **World Bank EdStats is loaded into R**
+* **World Bank EdStats was loaded into R**
-    + The csv file is loaded into **Rawedu** data frame
+    + The csv file was loaded into **Rawedu** data frame
-        + the data frame is reviewed by using R commands such as: head, tail and str
+        + The data frame was reviewed using R commands such as: head, tail and str
-    + The **Rawedu** is then loaded into **EDU** data frame to begin the tidying process
+    + The **Rawedu**  was then loaded into **EDU** data frame to begin the tidying process
     + **Tidying process**
-        + We modified the **EDU** data frame as follows:
+        + The **EDU** data frame was modified as follows:
-            + V[n] column headers are removed
+            + V[n] column headers were removed
-            + Unwanted space between column header and data is removed
+            + Unwanted space between column header and data was removed
-            + Empty columns with no data are removed
+            + Empty columns with no data were removed
-            + column names are renamed to lower case
+            + Column names were renamed to lower case
-            + ISO3.CountryCode are generated for each row and stored in iso3.countrycode
+            + ISO3.CountryCode were generated for each row and stored in iso3.countrycode
                 + using countrycode package
-            + "Kosovo", "Channel Islands" and "Sodom and Principe" iso3 country codes are added to the data set
+            + "Kosovo", "Channel Islands" and "Sodom and Principe" iso3 country codes were added to the data set
-            + Rows that are not related to any countries are moved to another data frame **EDUNoCountryCode**
+            + Rows that are not related to any countries were moved to another data frame **EDUNoCountryCode**
-                + these data sets are also removed from **EDU** data frame
+                + These data sets were also removed from **EDU** data frame
             + The final rows for each data frame are as follows:
                 + Raw EDU file : 331 rows
                 + EDU data with NA : 23 rows
                 + Tidy EDU data : 211 rows
-    + Tidy data is then written to **"EDU_Final.csv"** file, to facilitate analysis.
+    + Tidy data was then written to **"EDU_Final.csv"** file to facilitate analysis.